SwedbankPay/developer.swedbankpay.com/checkout/v3/standard/seamless-view.md

 You can read about the different [Seamless View Events][seamless-view-events] in the feature section.

-If you want to see the payer activities, they are visible in the history node:
+If you want to see the payer activities, they are visible in the history field:

 ```json
 {